sjanorkar/transit-directions/README.md

 # How to run
 - Download `transport-0.0.1-SNAPSHOT.jar` from executable directory.
 - Run jar file `java -jar transport-0.0.1-SNAPSHOT.jar`
+- System logs can be found at `logs/system_log.log` in installation directory

 # API documentation
   After running the jar file api documentation and swagger file can be accessed from following location